 Allergies occur when your immune system reacts to something effectively harmless — such as pollen or pet dander.
 Your body’s immune system is trained to fight germs and infections.
 During an allergic reaction, your immune system mistakes an allergen for something more harmful.

 The severity of allergies is different for each person.
 In extreme cases, allergies can lead to anaphylaxis — a potentially life-threatening emergency.
 Since the severity of allergies is unique to every person, you’ve come to the right place to deal with your allergies.
 Our allergists have the expertise to treat all cases, from mild irritations to potentially life-threatening reactions.

-With allergies, the symptoms may include sneezing, runny nose with clear mucus, a sore throat due to post-nasal drip, itchy/watery eyes or an itchy throat.
-Perhaps most telling is the immediate onset of symptoms with exposure to the irritants you are allergic to.
-With allergies, there are no body aches or fever.
-Also, symptoms usually don’t resolve within a week or two, lasting instead over many weeks or the entire allergy season.
+Allergy symptoms, including seasonal allergy symptoms, may include sneezing, runny nose with clear mucus, a sore throat due to postnasal drip, itchy/watery eyes or an itchy throat.
+Symptoms are likely to last over many weeks or an entire allergy season.

 Once your immune system wrongly identifies an allergen trigger such as pollen or mold as harmful, your body will continue creating antibodies when you encounter those allergens again.
 You might be more likely to develop an allergy if you have a family history of allergies or have asthma.